 You've done it!
 Now that your starter page is published, you can choose to share your domain with the world, go to your account dashboard, or start to design your website in Mailchimp.

 If you need to make changes to your starter page, you can access it from the domains page.

 To edit your existing starter page, follow these steps.

 - Click the Website icon.

 - Click the URL of your website.

-In the Purchase a Domain section, click the Manage Domain button next to the domain you want to work with.
+In the Your Mailchimp Custom Domains section, click the Manage Domain button next to the domain you want to work with.